You’ve Asked…We’ve Answered!

 What kind of food is provided?

-- Our 2020 summer camp menus are current under development.
-For a taste of what we taste each week at COH check out a menu from summer 2019.
+- Our summer camp menus are currently under development.
+For a taste of what we taste each week at COH check out a sample menu.

 What is the ratio of counselors to campers?

 - This varies based on the age of the camper.
 For our younger campers, our ratio is 1:8.
 For our older campers, it is 1:10.

 Can my child bunk with their friend who is older/younger?